LevelFourAB/otter-js/README.md

 Otter is a library to support collaborative realtime editing using [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation).
-This repository contains the JavaScript-implementation.
+This repository contains the JavaScript-implementation for use both in a browser and in a Node-based server.

+A [Java-implementation](https://github.com/LevelFourAB/otter-java) is also available.

 ## Using Otter

+Install via NPM:

+`npm install --save otter-js`

 Otter consists of three parts, the operations library, the editing engine and a high level model.
 The high level model is what you usually want to use